AbyssDragonModding/Imgui-C-Sharp-App-Template/README.md

 ### Version 1.2.0 - Nov 5, 2024
 - Added ChildWindow class
 - Fixed project issues by uploading the updated CSProj and SLN file directly rather than copy and pasting the code from them

+### Version 1.2.2 - Nov 5, 2024
+- Changed the solution and csproj file names to be more generic